Olav Gutting

 Olav Gutting (born 14 October 1970) is a German lawyer and politician of the Christian Democratic Union (CDU) who has been serving as a member of the Bundestag since 2002.

 Early life and education

 Gutting was born 1970 in the West German town of Bruchsal and studied jurisprudence at the University of Mannheim.

 Political career

 In 2001 Gutting entered the CDU and became already in 2002 nominee of his party in the electoral ward of Bruchsal – Schwetzingen.
 He has been a member of the Bundestag since the 2002 elections, representing Bruchsal – Schwetzingen.

 In parliament, Gutting has been serving on the Finance Committee.
 In this capacity, he is his parliamentary group’s rapporteur on the so-called solidarity surcharge (Solidaritätszuschlag or Soli).

 Within the CDU/CSU parliamentary group, Gutting has been part of the leadership since 2013, under successive chairmen Volker Kauder (2013-2018) and Ralph Brinkhaus (since 2018).
 He was one of the MPs who voted for Brinkhaus to oust Kauder in 2018.
 Later that year, he ran for the post of deputy chairman but lost against Andreas Jung.

+In March 2021, Gutting was among the members of the Union parliamentary group who were accused of lobbying on behalf of Azerbaijani president Ilham Aliyev.